MrScislowski/HelsinkiFullStack/part11/README.md

   - require status checks to pass
     - search for and add `build-and-test`
     - require branches to be up to date before merging

+## Visibility

+I think this refers to other stakeholders being able to observe the build development.
+Often there are integrations between git and project management/bug tracking software.
+You may name pull requests "BUG-123: Fix user copy issue" so that the bug tracking system could associate it with bug #123

+## Notifications

+GitHub Actions sends an email on build failure.
+But there are other integrations to, e.g. Slack and Discord.